clusterio/clusterio/packages/host/README.md

 ### `config`

-Manage the slave configuration offline.
+Manage the host configuration offline.
-This should only be used when the slave is stopped, otherwise the config read might be out of date and config changes will be overwritten when the slave shuts down.
+This should only be used when the host is stopped, otherwise the config read might be out of date and config changes will be overwritten when the host shuts down.

 #### `config set <config-entry> [value]`